dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 ?- length(List,2).
 List = [_4480, _4486].
 ```

+(When does "freshness" end?
+Maybe at first unification, maybe earlier, maybe later.
+It's vague.
+Consider the "Law of Fresh" from [The Reasoned Schemer](https://mitpress.mit.edu/books/reasoned-schemer): "If _x_ is fresh, then `(≡ v x)` succeeds and associates _x_ with _v_.")

 If the variable name designates a nonempty cell (it represents the topmost node of a nonemtpy term), one talks about **a bound variable** or an
 **instantiated variable** or one says that **the variable is bound to a term** (note the direction: **not** _term is bound to a variable_).